DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3-1_the_application.md

 ("Lets get started")

-(Overview of the application window - reiterate the zones of the windoe)
+(Overview of the application window - reiterate the zones of the window)

 ####2.3.1.1	Main Menus